City Cast DC logo

 People assembled around the Lincoln Memorial in the 1968 Solidarity Day Rally.
 (Bettmann/Getty Images)

-For more than a month — May 15 to June 24, 1968 — they built a “city” of 3,000 temporary dwellings in the shadow of the Lincoln Memorial.
+For over a month — May 15 to June 24, 1968 — they built a “city” of 3,000 temporary dwellings in the shadow of the Lincoln Memorial.
 The encampment became known as “Resurrection City,” housing anti-poverty activists and those experiencing homelessness from all over the country.
 The city was complete with a barber shop, a city hall, a mess tent, a daycare, and even its own ZIP code.

 The wood-built temporary shelters at Resurrection City, at the close of the Poor People's March on the National Mall, May 1968.
 (Michael Ochs Archives/Getty Images)